Nakhtmin (troop commander)

 Nakhtmin (also called Minnakht) was a Troop Commander of Kush and Royal Envoy to Every Foreign Land during the reign of Ramesses II.

 Family

-Nakhtmin was the son of the Troop Commander Pennesuttawy and Maia.
-He was the grandson of Minhotep and Maia.
-His uncles included he High Priest of Amun Parennefer who is dated to the reigns of Tutankhamen and Horemheb and the High Priest of Min and Isis named Minmose.
+Nakhtmin's parents were the Troop Commander Pennesuttawy and Maia.
+His father's family is extensively recorded.
+Pennetsuttawy's parents were Minhotep and Maia.
+Nakhtmin's uncles were the High Priest of Amun Parennefer and the High Priest of Min and Isis named Minmose.